unalunsal/TimeSeriesAnalysis/README.md

 # ARMA(p,q)-IGARCH(m,n).AIC.R & ARMA(p,q)-IGARCH(m,n).BIC.R
 These two scripts are almost identical with others except with these two, I am solving for IGARCH models.

-Please feel free to reach out to me if you see any errors.
+If you see any errors, please feel free to reach out me.

 Thanks!